explodingcamera/yags/README.md

 ```

 ## Releases
 Before releasing a version to production, it is recommended to sanitize-check your current staging environment — even if all tests pass.
-If you are confident, the next step is to (optionally) commit a version bump to `develop`
+If you are confident, the next step is to (optionally) commit a version bump to `develop`:

 ```bash
 $ git checkout develop